-- In a pot off the heat, sprinkle the gelatin over the water.
+- In a pot, sprinkle the gelatin over the raspberry purée.
 Let bloom for 5 minutes.
-Add the sugar and heat over medium heat, without letting the mixture boil, until the gelatin and sugar have dissolved.
+Add the sugar and bring to a boil.
+Remove from the heat and let cool for 5 minutes.

-- Pour into a bowl.
-Add the corn syrup and vanilla.
-Whisk with an electric mixer until firm peaks form, about 10 minutes.
-Spread the mixture evenly in the prepared pan, smoothing out the surface with a spatula.
-Let cool at room temperature until set, about 2 hours.
+- In a bowl, whisk the cooled raspberry mixture and corn syrup with an electric mixer for 5 to 7 minutes or until cooled to room temperature and stiff peaks form.
+Spread out evenly in the prepared pan.
+Smooth out using a spatula.
+Let cool at room temperature or until completely set, about 2 hours.

-- Sprinkle a work surface and the blade of a knife with some of the cornstarch mixture.
+- Sprinkle a work surface and a knife with some of the cornstarch mixture.
 Unmould the marshmallows.
-Cut into 64 cubes.
-Coat in the cornstarch mixture.
+Cut into 64 cubes (see note) and coat in the cornstarch mixture.
 Place the marshmallows in a sieve and shake to remove any excess coating.

-- The marshmallows will keep for 5 days in an airtight container at room temperature.
+- The marshmallows with keep for 1 week in an airtight container at room temperature.